MaksGS09/eventsService/README.md

 |2020-11-09 08:51:36.696168|2      |product_3|button_click|category_1    |5          |
 +--------------------------+-------+---------+------------+--------------+-----------+
 ```
 3. On the last step cron job start [Spark application](https://github.com/MaksGS09/eventsService/blob/main/pyspark/analytics_agg.py) for batch processing each 3 hours.
 Spark job read data from persistent storage, apply analytical aggregations to the data and save data enriched with additional metrics to the analytics DB/cloud storage/etc. In this particular case - to the some temporary storage in parquet format with overwriting existing data.
-So tools like Presto, AWS Athena, etc. can provide SQl-like access to the data.
+So tools like Presto, AWS Athena, etc. can provide SQL-like access to the data.
 data schema:
 ```
 root